Saief1999/utility-scripts/README.md

 ### Copying directly from the terminal

-For that I use the `xclip` package describe above.
+For that I use the `xclip` package described above.

 I add this alias to `~/system/init`